Skip to main content

 Follow Traffic Rules

-Some rules of the road, like obeying the speed limit, are common sense if bicyclists want to stay safe and have fun.
+Some road rules, like obeying the speed limit, are common sense if bicyclists want to stay safe and have fun.
 Don’t get drunk or smoke weed and horse around next to cars or other vehicles.
 Obey street signs, road markings, and other traffic laws and signals, just like any other vehicle on the road.
-Signal your turns, yield to pedestrians (Bicyclists must obey the same rules regarding pedestrian signals), at stop completely at stop signs.
+Signal your turns, yield to pedestrians (Bicyclists must obey the same rules regarding pedestrian signals), and stop completely at stop signs.
 Be predictable in your movements to ensure your safety and that of others around you, especially cars backing out in crowded parking lots.

 Maintain and Inspect your Bicycle